 Request for Access to Information - FOIPPA

-The Freedom of Information and Protection of Privacy Act (FOIPPA) provides the public a right of access to all records that are under the custody and control of the Town, with limited exceptions.
+The Freedom of Information and Protection of Privacy Act (FOIPPA) provides the public a right of access to records that are under the custody and control of the Town, with limited exceptions.
 The Act, however, is not intended that staff undertake compiled and summarized research in order to answer specific questions.
 The Act also protects your right to personal privacy by regulating how the Town collects, uses and discloses a wide range of personal information.
 The Town must ensure collection and use of personal information only for Town business purposes (i.e. for the reason it was collected) and the protection and security of that information.

-Information Routinely Available with out a Request
+Information Routinely Available without a Request

-Under the Act, and the Community Charter, public bodies must make available to the public, without a request for access, specific types of records such as: Council agendas and minutes from open meetings; bylaws; policies and procedures; budgets; annual reports; etc.
+Under the Act, and the Community Charter, public bodies must make available to the public, without a request for access, specific types of records such as:

 Types of Information NOT Available